Alexander Heinle

 Most employment contracts will typically include information on compensation.
 Some companies, though, choose to outline this information elsewhere.
 Several of the most common documents you’ll see concerning employee pay and compensation are:

 You may find that some documents fall into more than one of the categories listed above.
 Either way, it’s good form to review the above and see if you’re missing anything listed here.
-But getting all your onboarding documentation in order is just one piece of the puzzle when it comes to creating an onboarding process; let’s talk about some other best practices that are worth incorporating into your daily procedures.
+But getting all your onboarding documentation in order is just one piece of the puzzle when it comes to creating an onboarding process.

 For those without much prior experience, the question of how to optimize onboarding documentation can feel daunting.
 For starters, a business playbook (also known as a company playbook) can help you structure your onboarding documentation in a way that aligns with your organization’s mission and values.